< April, 2017 >

 1.Family Membership is defined as member, spouse and unmarried children under the age of 18 whom reside with the applying members.
 This membership includes 2 votes in a general membership meeting.
 Members must be present to vote.

-3. Dues are due at the February general membership meeting and are delinquent if not paid by the close of the March general membership meeting.
+3. Dues are due yearly at the November general membership meeting and are delinquent if not paid by the close of the December general membership meeting.

 4. Any member whose dues are not current will be dropped from the roster and his or her membership number will be forfeited.

-5. Dues will be prorated bi-annually at 50% of the annual fee.
-Members joining Aug 1 to Jan 31 will pay $25 dues and the $10 initiation fee.
+5. Dues will be prorated bi-annually at 50% of the annual fee if joining after May 1st.

 6. Associate memberships are available for a fee of $25 per year.
 Associate members are not required to attend any meetings or club events and do not have any voting rights.
 Associate members understand their membership generally supports the club as a whole.